technerdlove/NTI-310/debconf.md

 Use the visual tools to set up your client and ensure it is working properly, then use debconf utils to automate your selections.

-   * Install the utils package `debconf-utils
+   * Install the utils package `debconf-utils`
-   * Use debconf-get-selections to find every value you manully configured.
-In this example, we'll use ldap, but you can do this for any install configured interactively by debconf.
+   * Use `debconf-get-selections` to find every value you manully configured durring the interactive install.
+In this example, we'll use ldap, but you can do this for any interactive package.

 ```
 root@client-6:/# debconf-get-selections | grep ^ldap
 ldap-auth-config        ldap-auth-config/bindpw password